 What's the meaning of the phrase 'Dirt bag'?

 Originally a bag or sack with dirt in it.
-More recently an unkempt or slovenly person.
+More recently a reference to an unkempt or slovenly person, often used as an insult.

 What's the origin of the phrase 'Dirt bag'?